mauri870/VoxelSpace9/README.md

-Voxel Space in Plan9
+VoxelSpace9
 ======================

-Voxel Space algorithm implemented in Plan9.
+Voxel Space like algorithm implemented in Plan9.

 Installation
 -----